breezy-team/breezy/doc/user_manual/native.rst

 Native mode is, unsurprisingly, the mode used for maintaining a native package.
 The main difference to normal mode is that an upstream tarball is not needed.
-The consequence of this is that most operations, such as importing a new upstream are not needed.
+The consequence of this is that most operations, such as importing a new upstream release are not needed.

 Setting up the package
 ######################